Wengerism/eleventy-config-test.com/readme.md

 # Using eleventy with a webpack config

 This is just an initial test using eleventy as SSG and including a webpack config.
+It's a blog re Fergus.